AdamBoley/Exam-Scores-Analysis/README.md

 Each of the project's hypotheses are validated in the sections of notebooks `03-data-analysis-2` and `04-data-analysis-3` that examine them.
 The hypotheses are also validated in the Hypothesis Validation page of the [Streamlit dashboard](https://student-exam-scores-analysis.herokuapp.com/).
 However, since the hypotheses are laid down in the Readme, it is useful to validate them here as well.

+Validation of the hypotheses, along with the data analyses conducted to enable validation fulfils business requirement 1, as we will know what factors affect student exam performance, and to what degree.

+As a note to the reader, several of the secondary hypotheses were validated as *slightly true*, meaning that a correlative influence was noted, but that it is not overly strong.

 ### Primary Hypotheses Validation

 #### Hypothesis 1